111nation/TinyEngine/Docs/README.md

 #### Overview

-Functions work as usual in this language as every other language.
-When you define a function, the interpreter marks down the location of that function in the file in a function register.
-The function register behaves the similarly as the memory heap; a maximum of 16 functions from `0` to `15` are able to be defined.
+Functions work as usual in TinyScript as in every other language.
+When you define a function, TinyEngine marks down the location of that function in the file in a function register.
+The function register behaves similarly to the memory heap; a maximum of 16 functions from `0` to `15` (inclusive) are able to be defined.

-#### Defenitions
+#### Definitions

-Custom functions are primitive in this language.
-No return types or parameters are supported directly, however due to the nature of the direct access heap, one can reserve memory blocks for the parameters of a function or return data.
+Custom functions are primitive in TinyScript.
+No return types or parameters are supported directly; however due to the nature of the direct access heap, one can reserve memory blocks for the parameters of a function or return data.

 To define a simple function to add two numbers, this function will be stored in function registry location 6: